 The Brussels Economic Forum is the European Union’s premier platform for debate on economic issues.
 It is an opportunity to meet decision-makers, opinion leaders and other key players from government authorities, international organisations, European institutions, financial institutions, social partners, academia and the media.
-In 2009, the Forum was attended by 1400 people, including 120 journalists from 80 different media organisations.
+In 2010, the Forum was attended by 1,000 people, including more than 140 journalists from 80 different media organisations.

 The Forum was set up in 2000 in the wake of the euro’s launch the year before.
-Now an annual event, it plays a crucial role in promoting creative discussion about issues that matter to everyone in Europe.
+Now an annual event, it plays a crucial role in fostering dialogue and discussion about issues that matter to everyone in Europe.

-With top-level speakers, the Forum provides an open arena where a wider audience can follow and participate in the debates shaping Europe and the world.
+The Forum gets the people who make headlines and other opinion leaders all into the same room.
+It provides an open arena where a wider audience can follow and participate in the debates shaping Europe and the world.

 Previous speakers at the Forum have included: